esling/esling.github.io/_pages/atiam-ml-7-bayesian-inference.md

 **Exercise**
 <div markdown = "1">

-  1. Generate some data (sample from the multivariate Gaussians)
+  1. Generate some data (samples from the multivariate Gaussians) following classes distributions
   2. Plot the class-dependent data

 </div>{: .notice--info}